grafana/plugin-tools/templates/common/.config/README.md

 # Default build configuration by Grafana

-**This is a auto-generated directory and is not intended to be changed! ⚠️**
+**This is an auto-generated directory and is not intended to be changed! ⚠️**

 The `.config/` directory holds basic configuration for the different tools that are used to develop, test and build the project.
 In order to make it updates easier we ask you to not edit files in this folder to extend configuration.

-## How to extend the basic tooling configs?
+## How to extend the basic configs?

 Bear in mind that you are doing it at your own risk, and that extending any of the basic configuration can lead to issues around working with the project.